 Determine Internal Linking Structure

 Before you can move on to the copy brief stage, it’s important to take some time to consider what you want to be your content hub pages.
+The content hub type you choose will affect your internal linking structure.
 It’s easier to start with the hubs and work your way down to the spokes later on, especially if the content piece you’re about to work on could be an excellent umbrella topic for multiple other existing pieces.

 Building out internal linking within your hubs helps create stronger topic authority and helps the reader answer their questions in one spot without reverting to Google repeatedly.
 If your content is self-contained and the reader doesn’t have to do further research beyond your site, you begin to build a trust that you are dependable for answering user queries.